ExaScience/elprep/README.md

 This command option sets the number of threads that elPrep uses during execution for converting between .bam/.sam formats.
 The default number of threads is 1.
 This option is only useful when the files to be marged are in .bam format or when the output-file is in .bam format.

+# Python Scripts

+The Python scripts have been tested with Python 2.7.3.

 ## Name

-### elprep-sfm - a Python script that illustrates the use of elprep split and merge
+### elprep-sfm.py - a Python script that illustrates the use of elprep split and merge

 ## Synopsis